jasontaylordev/flexible-aspnetcore-authorization/README.md

 # Developing Flexible Authorization Capabilities with ASP.NET Core

-### This is and example submodule project for the [InfiniteEnumFlags](https://github.com/alirezanet/InfiniteEnumFlags) library.
+### This is and example project for the [InfiniteEnumFlags](https://github.com/alirezanet/InfiniteEnumFlags) library.

 To run this example you need to either manually add `InfiniteEnumFlags` nuget package to the shared project or use the main repo.